cwi-swat/hack-your-javascript/doc/hackyourlanguage.md

 ### Desugaring in Rascal

 We're going write "desugarings", which are source-to-source transformations that compile/transpile/rewrite Javascript language extensions ("syntactic sugar") to the base Javascript language (ECMAScript 5).
+We call the extended language _SweeterJS_ (SJS).
 The project mentioned above contains the basic desugaring infrastructure.
-The only thing you have to do is to extensions of the main `desugar` function.
+The only thing you have to do is to define extensions of the main `desugar` function.
 The framework will call all of them that are in the project.

 The `desugar` function is extended by writing a case for the extension you want to desugar using concrete syntax matching.
 Let's dissect an example to see what that means: